JackDca/Mailpilewiki/Mailpile-Analytics-Reporting-System.md

 We therefore will make MOTD/MARS updates use Tor by default whenever possible, and that the updates be made opt-in when Tor is unavailable.

 ### Processing the data

 Data will be processed by analyzing the Mailpile site's web server logs.
 Further details are TBD.

+### Future Improvements

+Allowing the user to voluntarily disclose a (rough) geographic location would be useful for Mailpile marketing and planning.

+Certain metrics about how Mailpile is being used (with or without encryption, most popular e-mail providers) might also have value, but will need careful assessment.

+As a rule any such additions must be opt-in, not opt-out and not part of the recommended defaults.

 ------------------------------------------------------------------------------------------------